jason-ellis/auto_podcast/README.md

 This module was built for my specific need.
 I made it extensible and reusable where I was able, but some of what it does won't apply to most use cases.
 You're welcome to build on it and make it work for you!

+I approached this project with the intent of making it a scraper.
+Unfortunately, that was not possible because the information I need (file information and URLs) is served up inside a player that is populated by AJAX after the page loads.
+Because of this, I've employed the strategy below.

 1. Looks at config.ini to gather specifications including:
     - Podcasts to search for (date, name)
     - Whether to download the podcast files to a local directory